k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 #### Question 2: LUDB functions

-LUDB functions are
+A LUDB function is a

-A: An LUDB function is a function invoked from an SQL query to perform more complex operations on LU data than those performed using standard SQL statements.
+A: Function invoked from an SQL query to perform more complex operations on LU data than those performed using standard SQL statements.

-B: a function used to create LU schemas automatically
+B: Function used to create LU schemas automatically

-C: a function used to query external sources
+C: Function used to query external sources

 (***Solution 2: A ***).